Womenswear for race day

 Accessories can lift an outfit from acceptable to sensational and the races are a good time to experiment with different styles.
 Even if you’re not required to wear a hat, they can add grace and poise to a look, so why not try on some shapes to see what suits?
 From ultramodern fascinators to traditional pillbox styles, there’s a huge range of structured styles perfect for Ladies' Day.

 Shoes can make a statement all by themselves.
 If you’re keeping your look simple, go all out with some statement heels to make an impact - block heels are a practical solution to day-long wear.
 Alternatively, don’t rule out flats - a super-cute or embellished style can be as pretty as a sky-high stiletto.
-If you're unsure, light grey and neutral styles are endlessly versatile and will see you through the season and beyond.
+If you're unsure, light greay and neutral shades are endlessly versatile and will see you through the summer and beyond.

-For further advice and guidance through the vast array of outfits on offer, you can book a free appointment with one of my fellow Personal Stylists in our shops for some friendly help and inspiration to find your perfect racing colours.
+For further advice and guidance you can book a free appointment with one of my fellow Personal Stylists in our shops for some friendly help and inspiration to find your perfect racing colours.